Skip to Content

 • Cheddar cheese – Replace with Monterey jack, pepper jack, or the cheese of your choice.

-How To Make Slow Cooker Macaroni Corn Casserole
+How to Make Crock Pot Macaroni Corn Casserole

 1. In a slower cooker or crock pot, combine corn, cream corn, Velveeta, cup butter, and noodles.
 Give a good stir to combine.